dotnet/docs-maui/docs/migration/secure-storage.md

 ### Android

-On Android, the `LegacySecureStorage` class uses the `AndroidKeyStore` class to store the cipher key used to encrypt the value before it's saved into a shared preferences object with a filename of {your-app-package-id}.xamarinessentials.
+On Android, the `LegacySecureStorage` class uses the `AndroidKeyStore` class to store the cipher key used to encrypt a value before it's saved into a shared preferences object with a filename of {your-app-package-id}.xamarinessentials.
 The following code shows the `AndroidKeyStore` class:

 > [!NOTE]
 > To use this code, add it to a class named `AndroidKeyStore` in the *Platforms\Android* folder of your .NET MAUI app project.